lightbend/cloudflow/docs/Getting Started.md

 Note that all streamlets run in a namespace that matches the name of the application.

-**Congratulations!** You have deployed and started your first cloudflow application.
+**Congratulations!** You have deployed and started your first Cloudflow application.

 ## Using some CLI Helpers

-Once you have one or more cloudflow applications started, you can use some CLI helpers to monitor the status of your applications.
+Once you have one or more Cloudflow applications started, you can use some CLI helpers to monitor the status of your applications.

 * **--help** to see all options available